ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/app/README.md

 This folder contains the Argo CD GitOps application manifests that together deploy the full multi node FoxIDs environment.

+> It takes some time from bootstrap deployment is done until Argo CD is ready.
+You can follow the status via the [Argo CD Dashboard on localhost](#argo_cd_dashboard_on_localhost).

 ## What Is Installed

 Stateless / Ingress exposed: